 Finding free music tracks online is easy.
-Finding good free music tracks, on the other hand … now there is a true challenge.
+Finding good free music tracks, on the other hand, … now there is a true challenge.
 Whether you are a podcaster, filmmaker, or marketing director, seeking out royalty-free music is simply a part of the job, but as just about anyone can tell you, the process is neither cheap nor easy.

 PremiumBeat: Free Stock Audio from World-Class Composers

 One of the things that have set PremiumBeat apart from its competitors from the very beginning is the fact that it was founded by a group of like-minded professional musicians and composers, most of whom had already become well-familiar with the difficulties in sourcing good royalty-free audio.
-Now that PremiumBeat’s passionate team and streamlined interface has joined forces with the massive library and global power of Shutterstock, their service has only got better.
+Now that PremiumBeat’s passionate team and streamlined interface have joined forces with the massive library and global power of Shutterstock, their service has only gotten better.

 Use their highly-customizable search function to filter by genre, mood, BPM, overall duration, and more.
-From there you can see which tracks are available free of charge, and which ones you can purchase on a per-clip basis.
+From there, you can see which tracks are available free of charge, and which ones you can purchase on a per-clip basis.
 Unlike some other free stock music sites, the artists that contribute to PremiumBeat have a shared desire to help out other artists and organizations that could use some audio content to help boost their brand or support their artistic vision.
 These are dynamic, unique music tracks by artists who are at the top of their game, and the fact that quite a few of them are totally free is kind of mind-boggling.

-Our favourite thing about PremiumBeat has always been the sleek and dark interface, which is much easier to browse than some bigger stock websites.
+Our favorite thing about PremiumBeat has always been the sleek and dark interface, which is much easier to browse than some bigger stock websites.
 While the power and scope of Shutterstock’s library are apparent here, PremiumBeat has managed to maintain its individuality within a sea of competing for stock content services.
 That's the main factor for them to be included in our top 30 best sites for filmmakers!

 You can read even more about this company in our PremiumBeat review.